OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 - They must start with a letter and have a minimum limit of three characters.

-Most function names for built-in Excel functions appear in uppercase letters (such as `SUM`).
-As a best practice, we recommend to use uppercase for your custom function names so they appear consistent for users.
+Excel uses uppercase letters for built-in function names (such as `SUM`).
+Therefore, consider using uppercase letters for your custom function names and function IDs as a best practice.

 Function names shouldn't be named the same as: